WHAT ARE LIVING LABS?

 Working together, a Living Lab offers the potential for private-public-partnerships to co-create new technologies, solutions and co-design research projects and materials.

-- Collaborate on research project development;
+- Collaborate on research project development and materials;

-- Co-produce methods to embed research outcomes into policy and practice.
+- Co-produce methods to embed research outcomes into policy and practice;

 To find out more or to register your interest, please contact: